-The New Zealand Fire Danger Rating System and its component Fire Weather System provide us with a consistent, scientific way to monitor the fire danger in an area.
+The New Zealand Fire Danger Rating System and its component Fire Weather System are a consistent, scientific way to monitor the fire danger in an area.

-Trigger thresholds, based on relevant fire weather measurements and values are set in consultation with stakeholders for declaring restricted and prohibited fire seasons within the fire plan area or fire permit zone within that area.
+Trigger thresholds are based on relevant fire weather measurements and values.
+They are set in consultation with stakeholders for declaring restricted and prohibited fire seasons within the fire plan area or fire season zone within that area.
 The trigger thresholds identify when prevailing weather conditions create ongoing potential for problem fires.

-The trigger thresholds make use of:
+The trigger thresholds use: